Everything you should consider when shopping for a stylish cabin bed for a child's small roomWhat is a cabin bed?

 Bunk bed safety features

-To keep your little one's extra safe in their bunk beds, look for one with a high safety rail.
-If your kids are on the younger side consider a model that is specifically made with little kids in mind.
 This Oliver Furniture Wood Mini+ Low bunk bed from Nubie is especially designed for children under nine-years-old.
 Slightly lower and shorter than a standard bunk, your under six-year-old can take the lower bunk and your under ten-year-old the top bunk.
 Also, note that a sloping ladder, as shown below, is easier for a younger child to climb than one that is flat to the side of the bunk.
-This will take up more precious space in your room though. ![]()
+This will take up more precious space in your room though.

 The Flick Triple bunk, shown above, can even cater for three!
 It's perfect for sleep overs, a space short three-child family or even a whole family living in a one bedroom apartment.